Go go

 Born in Columbus, Ohio, it is believed to have been created by Italian immigrant Teresa Marzetti, who named it after her brother-in-law.

 It’s mostly either egg noodles or elbow macaroni with beef and veggies in a tomato sauce with lots of cheese.
-Teresa served it at the restaurant bearing the family name for just 45 cents.
+Teresa served it at Marzetti’s restaurant bearing the family name for just 45 cents.
 It was one of their signature dishes until the eatery closed its doors for good in 1972.

 But, long before that, it spread all over the state and beyond, as it was a hefty, fulfilling and tasty dish, which was also very economical and easy to make.